New York Fishing

 Collection, Use and Transportation of Personally Harvested Baitfish

-Baitfish or other legally taken fish species intended to be used as bait may only be used in the same water body from which they were caught for bait in hook-and-line fishing.
+Baitfish or other legally taken fish species intended to be used as bait may only be used in the same water body (Definitions) from which they were caught for bait in hook-and-line fishing.
 These fish may only be used in a water body where it is legal to use fish as bait.

 Baitfish Collection Exceptions